Swedish recycling and beyond

 ‘A good starting point is to look at how we can change our habits and everyday behaviour’, Lemoine from Beteendelabbet says.
 She and her team use the concept of ‘nudging’, making small changes to people’s surrounding and lifestyle to help them live sustainably.

 ‘The three things consumers can do that will make a huge difference are: to eat less meat, stop throwing stuff away and fly less.
 If we all do a bit of these three then we’ll be well on our way’, she says.

 The pant system

 Sweden has long had a can and bottle deposit system that gives people money back when they recycle – since 1984 for aluminium cans, and since 1994 for plastic bottles.
-Each year Swedes recycle 1.8 billion bottles and cans using the so-called pant system.
+Each year Swedes recycle more than 2 billion bottles and cans using the so-called pant system.
 It even has its own verb in Swedish, panta.